Deck it out

 Or perhaps you want to introduce them to a new opportunity that could earn them a ton of business, say TikTok ads.
 Here’s an example of a great slide from the Social Bakers that helps make that case:

 One trick we find helpful in these instances is to show people the cost of not solving the problem.
-Pull statistics, such as this one highlighting that companies who post consistently on social media are 40% more likely to reach their revenue goals than non-social companies.
-Likewise, highlight how having a stronger social presence might cause customers to choose their product or service over a competitor’s.
+Pull statistics, such as this one highlighting that 66% of marketers who spend an average of 6 hours on social media every week get more leads.

 Services